stormid/storm-tech-test-netcore/README.md

 ## Tasks

 Tasks are in ascending order of difficulty.
 Complete as many, or as few, tasks that you feel able to.
+Add unit tests if you can.

 | # | Description |
 |-|-|